ajordonez/motor-vehicle-accident-model/README.md

 ## Project Structure
 ```
+├── cleaned_data/         #Cleaned CSV files created from the queries listed
 ├── notebooks/            #Jupyter Notebook with final report
 ├── scripts/              #R scripts for data processing and modeling
-├── queries/              #SQL queries used in BigQuery
+├── queries/              #SQL queries used in BigQuery used to create CSVs in cleaned_data/
-├── tableau/              #Data visualization for the heatmap
+├── tableau/              #Data visualization file for the heatmap
 ├── README.md             #Project documentation
 ```